kasikoel/ETL-Script-Implementation-for-Remote-Server-Data-Processing/README.md

 # ETL-Script-Implementation-for-Remote-Server-Data-Processing
-Developed and executed an Extract, Transform, and Load (ETL) script for a remote server file, demonstrating proficiency in data processing and manipulation
+Developed and executed an Extract, Transform, and Load (ETL) script for a remote server file, demonstrating proficiency in data processing and manipulation.
+Key tasks include parameter validation, secure file transfer, data compression and decompression, text processing, record filtering, currency symbol removal, sorting, and summary report generation.
+Ensured data integrity by handling exceptions and cleaning up intermediate files.
+The script delivers a comprehensive ETL process, contributing to efficient data management and analysis.